radiantlogic-v8/documentation-new/documentation/sys-admin-guide/limits.md

 If you are running RadiantOne on a multi-processor machine, performance and efficiency of the server might improve by increasing the value for the Number of Processing Queues parameter.
 The default value is 2 and is sufficient for most deployments.
 As a general guideline, this value should never exceed 3.

-><span style="color:red">**IMPORTANT NOTE - This parameter does not affect the actual number of processors that get used.
-However, it does improve the utilization of the available processors.**
+>[!warning] This parameter does not affect the actual number of processors that get used.
+However, it does improve the utilization of the available processors.

 A better indicator for performance is the number of threads allocated for each processing queue.
 For each processing queue, the maximum number of concurrent worker threads is 80 by default.
 This value can be seen/changed in the Max Concurrent Working Threads parameter.
 For more details, see the next section.